cf-control/cf-control/README.md

 ## Logging

 The application logs its activities using multiple loglevels.
 At the moment, the default level is `INFO`.
-Verbosity can be increased to *verbose* or even *debug* logging by setting the `VERBOSE` respectively `DEBUG` environment variables to any value.
+Verbosity can be increased to *verbose* or even *debug* logging by setting the `VERBOSE` respectively `DEBUG` environment variables to any value, or by using the `--debug/-d` and `-v/--verbose` CLI options.

 The loglevel is always configured to the most verbose value the user specified.
 For instance, if both *verbose* and *debug* logging are enabled, the application will use the *debug* level.

+The application also supports a quiet mode, which can be enabled by setting the environment variable `QUIET` to any value or via the `-q/--quiet` CLI option.

 ## Available commands